razorcol1/viselitsa/README.md

 To run the programm just type **`viselitsa.rb`** in your command line

-If you want add some new words to the game, go to folder `data` and in file `words.txt` add new word/words
+If you want add some new words to the game, go to folder `data` and in file `words.txt` add new word/words (each word on a new line)